by Tom Gilmore

 Pd(46) 106 106 zero

-The even numbered Elementa from 72 to 82 have Isotope spreads that are also
+The even numbered Elementa from 72 to 82 have Isotope spread averages that

-The percentage spreads can be seen on the Isotope Abundance charts further below.
+The percentage spreads can be seen on the Isotope Abundance charts in Part VI.

 Av- Z z variance